2003 National Invitation Tournament

 The 2003 National Invitation Tournament was the 2003 edition of the annual NCAA college basketball competition.
-St. John's tournament victory was later vacated due to use of an ineligible player.
-Marcus Hatten's tournament Most Valuable Player award was also vacated.
-This would be the last NIT in which a third-place game would be played until 2021.
+This was the last NIT to include a third-place game until 2021.

+During the following season, St. John's center Abe Keita revealed that a member of the team's staff had paid him nearly $300 a month for the past four seasons.
+As a result, St. John's took various actions, including vacating 43 wins in which Keita participated, among which were the team's victories and eventual championship in the 2003 NIT.
+St. John's became the third team in the history of the NIT to be forced to vacate its standing in the tournament.
+Marcus Hatten's tournament Most Valuable Player award also was vacated.

 Selected teams

 Below is a list of the 40 teams selected for the tournament.

 Bracket

 Below are the four first round brackets, along with the four-team championship bracket.

 Semifinals & finals

-St. John's later vacated the title due to an ineligible player.
+NOTE: St. John's later vacated its tournament wins and title championship due to an ineligible player.